Professor James Mark

 M.Phil.
 D.Phil.
 (Oxon)

-My research addresses the social and cultural history of state socialism in central-eastern Europe, the politics of memory in the area during both socialism and post-socialism, and the global history of eastern Europe.
-Most recently my work has focussed on rethinking Eastern European history in the context of Empires and their ends.
-Where does the region’s experience of decolonisation, nation building, re-occupation, violence and liberation fit within a global history of Empires and their ends - across the twentieth and twenty first centuries?
+My main areas of research are Eastern European cultures of memory, the social and cultural history of Communism, and the relationship between Eastern Europe and global histories of imperialism, anti-imperialism, and race.
+Where does the region’s experience of decolonisation, nation building, re-occupation, violence and liberation fit within a global history of Empire - across the nineteenth, twentieth and twenty first centuries?

 A collectively researched and written monograph, Socialism Goes Global.
-The Soviet Union and Eastern Europe in the Age of Decolonisation, will be published by Oxford University Press in Winter 2022.
+The Soviet Union and Eastern Europe in the Age of Decolonisation, was published by Oxford University Press in 2022.
 Excerpt here.
+A dicussion of the themes together with Steffi Marung and Péter Apor; another book discussion on Eastern Europe, Empire, migration and race with Paul Betts.

 A monograph, 1989.
 A Global History of Eastern Europe, written with my colleagues Bogdan Iacob, Tobias Rupprecht and Ljubica Spaskovska to co-incide with the thirtieth anniversary of the 1989 revolutions, was published by Cambridge University Press in September 2019.
 There are reviews here here here here here here and here .